snuspl/onyx/README.md

-This repo redirects onyx website to coral website
+# Coral

+## This project has been moved to https://snuspl.github.io/coral